3urobeat/output-logger/README.md

 > Note: Please only use square or round brackets to surround keywords and pipes between keywords inside brackets as of now.

 ### paramstructure
-Array that contains logger.Const strings in the order you would like to have the parameters of the logger function.
+Array that contains logger.Const strings (except for the raw booleans shown above) in the order you would like to have the parameters of the logger function.
 This allows you to prioritize parameters that you use often by being able to call them before others.
 Take a look at the `defaultOptions` above to see all supported parameters.
 Shift around the array as you like to change the order.
 If you don't provide all supported parameters then you won't be able to use the parameters you left out.